MarkDrei/Etfuzel/README.md

 Project structure
 ==================

-- EtfuzelRequirements
+- EtfuzelDecisions

-   Documents the requirements for Etfuzel
+   Documents the requirements and central decisions for Etfuzel

 - dreiucker.net.etfuzel.backend

    Etfuzels backend.
 Data model, data storage and so on.